Se habla español

 Blind Person Crossing the Street with Service Dog

-ACB History
+History

 Several of these organizations, including the state chapters in Missouri and California, pre-date the founding of the ACB itself.
-This mix of national, state and local grass-roots organizations has helped ACB to create an organizational culture that values acceptance, peer support, diversity, democracy and direct action.
+This mix of national, state, and local grass-roots organizations has helped ACB to create an organizational culture that values acceptance, peer support, diversity, democracy, and direct action.

 Parenting